lagbolt/catalog-errors/README.md

 * this file
 * a requirements.txt file
 * Python libraries in the lib folder
-* recordscan.py, a console application
-* sf-seriescheck.py, a console application
-* goodreads-seriescheck.py, a console application
-* tagsandindicators.py, a console application
-* record-fields.py, a console application
+* a series of console applications, listed below
 * the LCSH folder, containing a workflow for checking subject headings
 * the LCNAF folder, containing a console application for collecting gender data from the LCNAF